 C major chord

-C chord diagram with fingerings
+C major chord for guitar with diagrams, fingerings and notes.

 Relevant chords